kavir1698/LifeCalendar.jl/README.md

 # LifeCalendar.jl

-Create a plot from the weeks of your life and its important periods.
+Life Calendar: your life in weeks.
+See the weeks of your life and mark the important ones.

 ## Installation: